gradle/gradle/design-docs/play-support.md

 - ~~client can receive appropriate logging and progress events for subsequent builds in continuous mode~~
 - ~~client receives appropriate error if continuous mode attempted on unsupported platform~~
 - ~~logging does not include message to use `ctrl-d` to exit continuous mode~~
+- All tooling API clients that support cancellation (>=2.1) can run continuous build
+- Attempt to run continuous build with tooling api client that does not support cancellation fails eagerly

 ### ~~Story: Command line user exits continuous build mode without killing the Gradle process~~